mariska-was-taken/intro-read-me/README.md

 Please interact with me first, im a bit shy how do i make my github look cool this will get updated soon but yeah c:

+I AM FLOWERY FROM DELTARUNE! and TM Opera O from Umamusume!